Do you feel braver online than in real life?

 Checking in and meeting up.

 Lots of popular social networks and apps enable you to share your location or chat to people in your area.
 It is never a good idea to share your location or meet up with someone you’ve only met online.
-But if you do decide to meet up, follow these common sense rules [hyperlink - common sense rules]
+But if you do decide to meet up, read our advice here

 Are you worried about someone you’ve met online?